mcglasp/ms4-big-idea-books/testing.md

 #### 5.7 Items that are 'soft-deleted' should no longer be visible to the user, soft-deletion should not impact on accessibility of related data, ie. order history search that includes deleted line items.
 - Error found.
 Found behaviour: Items that had been deleting were appearing as a 0.00 empty order on order history.
 An IntegrityError try/except block was designed to negate this.
 However, it was clearly not a broad enough exception to work as expected.
 Expected behaviour: items that have been deleted but previously purchased should show up as normal in order history.
 Solution: on consideration of the pros and cons of the soft-delete function, I decided to make that the default behaviour for item deletion.
-Hard delete is still available and functioning correctly from the Django admin, but I felt it waas far prefereable to be able to gain access to information on deleted items from the front end, even if they are not available to purchase or select, over the ability to hard-delete them from the front end.
+Hard delete is still available and functioning correctly from the Django admin, but I felt it was far preferable to be able to gain access to information on deleted items from the front end, even if they are not available to purchase or select, over the ability to hard-delete them from the front end.

 ## 6. Campaign management - Staff users
 #### 6.1 Create a sales campaign for a number of products.